Tax

-2024 Business Tax Deadlines You Need To Know
+2025 Business Tax Deadlines You Need To Know

-Contact a Hiline advisor and learn how we can help.
+If you still feel overwhelmed and need some help with tax prep this year, contact a Hiline advisor and learn how we can help.

-• Business tax deadlines vary by entity type, with specific dates for sole proprietorships and single-member LLCs (April 15), S Corporations and Partnerships (March 15), and C corporations (April 15).
+• Business tax deadlines vary by entity type, with specific dates for sole proprietorships and single-member LLCs (April 15), S Corporations and Partnerships (March 17), and C corporations (April 15).

-• Payroll tax obligations for employers include quarterly filings for federal payroll taxes (Form 941) and year-end filings for unemployment tax (Form 940) and W-2 forms, which are due by January 31.
+• Payroll tax obligations for employers include quarterly filings for federal payroll taxes (Form 941) and year-end filings for unemployment tax (Form 940) and W-2 forms, which are due by February 2, 2026.

-Estimated Tax Payment Deadlines
+Estimated Business Tax Payment Deadlines

 While the specifics will differ depending on whether you’re filing as an individual or a corporation—sole proprietors, freelancers, S Corp shareholders, and all C Corps must make quarterly payments that adhere to business tax deadlines.